Departmental Funding Criteria

 Seventh and higher year students

-In the unlikely event that there are still funds available after all of the qualified younger students have been funded, seventh and higher year students will be supported.
-The dissertation committee chair must certify by July 31 that the student is making good progress, and preference will be given to those on the job market (see certification form).
+In normal circumstances, University rules do not permit funding of students in the seventh and higher years.
+The Department can petition WCAS for funding as a Teaching Assistant only if (a) there are still funds available after all of the qualified younger students have been funded, and (b) there is an inadequate number of Teaching Assistants to meet classroom needs.
+The dissertation committee chair must have certified by July 31 that the student is making good progress, and preference is given to those on the job market (see certification form).
 However, University Fellowships are not available, even in the event that the student is on the job market.

 First year students